pyglet/pyglet/doc/programming_guide/media.rst

         * - ``'silent'``
           - No audio output

-You must set the ``audio`` option before importing :mod:`pyglet.media`.
-You  can alternatively set it through an environment variable;
+You must set any custom ``'audio'`` preference order before importing :mod:`pyglet.media`.
+This can also be set through an environment variable;
 see :ref:`guide_environment-settings`.

 The following sections describe the requirements and limitations of each audio